Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 }
 ```

-#### 1.2 Streaming Request
+#### 1.2 Streaming Requests

 If you need to get chat results in real time, you should use the streaming method.
 The following code demonstrates how to use the streaming method to obtain chat results.
-For non-reasoning streaming requests, processing is relatively simple—you can directly use the `StreamChatCompletionsEnumerableAsync` method and manually iterate through it.
+Handling streaming requests for non-reasoning models is relatively simple.
+You can directly use the `StreamChatCompletionsEnumerableAsync` method and manually iterate through it.
-However, I have also provided an extension method `DisplayChatStreamBasicAsync` to simplify the handling of streaming requests.
+However, I have also prepared an extension method `DisplayChatStreamBasicAsync` to simplify the processing of streaming requests.
 Here, I use the extension method `DisplayChatStreamBasicAsync` for `TMP_Text` to display the chat results in real time on a `TextMeshProUGUI` component.

 ```csharp